The Specker Challenge Game (SCG)

 The SCG is a twenty-first century computer-science version of the sixteenth century Renaissance Mathematical Contests in Italy: Renaissance Mathematical Contests, Local Copy: Renaissance Mathematical Contests.
 The mathematicians challenged each other by posing hard problems to the other party and solving the hard problems posed to them.
 The modern version is played on the web and has the computer scientists create a self-sufficient agent that survives in a virtual world inhabited by agents produced by their peers.

-The modern version is about learning how to solve computational problems in a specific domain, how to pose hard hypotheses in this domain, and how to create hard hypothesis instances.
+The modern version is about learning how to solve computational problems in a specific domain, how to pose hard claims in this domain, and how to create hard claims instances.
 Know-how is needed how to put these skills into a self-sufficient agent.

 The version of SCG, called SCG secret, turns combinatorial maximization problems whose decision version is in NP, into interesting Artificial Markets.